-CFD trading is leveraged, which means you can gain exposure to a large position without having to commit the full cost at the outset.
+Leverage in CFD trading is the means by which you can gain exposure to a large position without having to commit the full cost at the outset.
 Say you wanted to open a position equivalent to 500 Apple shares.
 With a standard trade, that would mean paying the full cost of the shares upfront.
-With a contract for difference, on the other hand, you might only have to put up 20% of the cost.
+With a leveraged product like a contract for difference, on the other hand, you might only have to put up 20% of the cost.
 Learn more about the differences between CFDs and share dealing.

 While leverage enables you to spread your capital further, it is important to keep in mind that your profit or loss will still be calculated on the full size of your position.
 In our example, that would be the difference in the price of 500 Apple shares from the point you opened the trade to the point you closed it.
 That means both profits and losses can be hugely magnified compared to your outlay, and that losses can exceed deposits.
 For this reason, it is important to pay attention to the leverage ratio and make sure that you are trading within your means.